bamadesigner/sveltekit-static/README.md

 To get started developing your app:

 1. Run `yarn run dev` on the command line to start working on your site!
-   - Run `yarn run dev -- --open` instead to open the website in a new browser tab

 ### Using TailwindCSS